DreadmarchMil/Dreadmarch_Military_Roster/PRD.md

 - Success criteria: All saved characters display with name, rank, and role clearly visible

 **Add New Personnel**
-- Functionality: Create new character/NPC entry with essential fields
+- Functionality: Create new character/NPC entry with essential fields (GM only)
 - Purpose: Expand the roster with new personnel records
-- Trigger: User clicks "Add Personnel" button
+- Trigger: GM clicks "Add Personnel" button
 - Progression: Click add button → Form dialog opens → Fill fields → Save → New entry appears in roster
-- Success criteria: New personnel entry persists and displays correctly in the roster list
+- Success criteria: New personnel entry persists and displays correctly in the roster list; button hidden for players

 **Edit Personnel**
-- Functionality: Modify existing character/NPC information
+- Functionality: Modify existing character/NPC information (GM only)
 - Purpose: Keep roster records current as characters develop or details change
-- Trigger: User clicks edit action on a roster entry
+- Trigger: GM clicks edit action on a roster entry or in details view
 - Progression: Click edit → Form pre-fills with existing data → Modify fields → Save → Updated entry reflects changes
-- Success criteria: Changes persist and display immediately in the roster
+- Success criteria: Changes persist and display immediately in the roster; edit buttons hidden for players

 **Delete Personnel**
-- Functionality: Remove character/NPC from roster
+- Functionality: Remove character/NPC from roster (GM only)
 - Purpose: Clean up retired characters or incorrect entries
-- Trigger: User clicks delete action on a roster entry
+- Trigger: GM clicks delete action on a roster entry or in details view
 - Progression: Click delete → Confirmation prompt → Confirm → Entry removed from roster
-- Success criteria: Deleted entry no longer appears and does not return on refresh
+- Success criteria: Deleted entry no longer appears and does not return on refresh; delete buttons hidden for players

 **Personnel Details View**
 - Functionality: Expand entry to see full character information